a-soong/1701QCA-Assessment2/index.md

 ![Image](related2.png)

 Similarly to the first related project, it's another cute robot friend.
-Seeing this project made me consider putting movement in my project, but it did definitely give me ideas on how to give my coinbank some personality.
+Seeing this project made me consider putting movement in my project, but it did definitely give me ideas on how to give my coin bank some personality.
+Maybe incorporate some movement?

 ### Related project 3 ###
 Interactive Animal Coin Bank